 There was a case of two encyclopedias in 1999.

 One was run by the most successful company in the world — Microsoft.
-It had paid writers, paid managers, and all paid staff that crafted, edited, and published articles on thousands of topics.
+It had paid writers, managers, and staff that crafted, edited, and published articles on thousands of topics.
 This encyclopedia would first be sold on CDs and afterward through online access.

 The second one wasn’t a real company, and was operated by tens of thousands of people who did it “for fun.”
 They invested 20–30 hours per week without any money in return.
 These people had no special qualifications for writing these articles and the encyclopedia was free, then and now.

 Which one was more successful?

 If you asked this question back in 1999, nobody in their right mind would tell you that the latter encyclopedia would be more successful.
 But surprisingly, MSN Encarta- Microsoft’s encyclopedia- was shut down in 2009,

 The once small-scale, underwhelming encyclopedia was Wikipedia.
 In just eight years since its founding, the site managed to succeed when nobody predicted its success, now with more than 13 million articles in 260 languages, three million of which are in the English language.